oclif: The Open CLI Framework

 Sharing code with modules

-For example, if we use sf config list as an example, we could have a command that outputs the config vars of an app to the screen like this:
+For example, suppose you have a config list command that outputs config vars of an app to the terminal.

 ./src/commands/config/list.ts